KPInc425/odin-tasks/README.md

 #Todo

--Add Labels (or colors) to radio buttons for priority -Refacter AddEditButtonsSelected_EL into smaller modules for each function -Refactor pressEnter event listener to reduce reduncancy and for cleaner code
+-styles cards to change text color based on priority -Change priority radio inputs to 3 buttons with labels for priority -Add Labels (or colors) to radio buttons for priority -Refacter AddEditButtonsSelected_EL into smaller modules for each function -Refactor pressEnter event listener to reduce reduncancy and for cleaner code